Darkman: Plot

-Dr. Peyton Westlake is a scientist developing a prototype for a new "synthetic skin" to help burn victims, but he cannot overcome a flaw that causes the skin to disintegrate after 99 minutes.
-His girlfriend Julie Hastings discovers an incriminating document called the "Belisarius Memorandum" which proves that her boss, real estate developer Louis Strack Jr., has been bribing members of the zoning commission.
+Dr. Peyton Westlake is a scientist developing a prototype for a new "synthetic skin" to help burn-victims, but he cannot overcome a flaw that causes the skin to disintegrate after 99 minutes.
+His girlfriend Julie Hastings discovers an incriminating document called the "Bellasarious Memorandum" which proves that her boss, real estate developer Louis Strack Jr., has been bribing members of the zoning commission.
 When she confronts Strack, he confesses to the bribery because it aided in his plans for designing a new city and creating countless jobs.
 He warns her that the document could be sought after by high-ranking criminals for its value.

 Westlake realizes that the synthetic skin is photosensitive and light causes the material to break down.
-However, vicious crime-boss Robert G. Durant and his armed thugs invade Westlake's lab searching for the "Belisarius Memorandum", which Julie had left behind.
+However, vicious crime-boss Robert G. Durant and his armed thugs invade Westlake's lab searching for the Bellasarious Memorandum, which Julie had left behind.
 Westlake is tortured, while his lab-assistant Yakitito is murdered.
 Durant rigs the lab to explode and escapes with the document; Westlake is horrifyingly disfigured by the blast and thrown from the building.

 As a John Doe, he is brought to a hospital and subjected to an experimental nerve procedure to eliminate the pain from his burns.
 However, as a side effect, his emotions are amplified, triggering an adrenal overload that gives him enhanced strength.
 Westlake awakens from a coma, escapes from the hospital, and discovers his plight.
 Realizing that Julie believes he's dead, he re-establishes his lab in an abandoned building, hoping to perfect his synthetic skin to fix his scarred face and body.

 Overcome with anger at his circumstances, Westlake decides to seek revenge against Durant and his thugs.
 He finds and tortures Durant's associate Rick for information before murdering him.
 Westlake begins using his synthetic skin to create masks of Durant's associates while developing a talent for impressionism.
-He poses as the various criminals, creating distrust amongst one-another that leads them to killing one of their own, Pauley.
+He poses as the various criminals, creating distrust amongst one-another that leads them to killing one of their own, Pauly.